craftcms/docs/docs/commerce/5.x/system/orders-carts.md

 {{ order.reference }}
 ```

-The “Order Reference Number Format” is an [object template](/5.x/system/object-templates.md) that’s rendered when the order is completed.
+The **Order Reference Number Format** is an [object template](/5.x/system/object-templates.md) that’s rendered when the order is completed.
 It can use order attributes along with Twig filters and functions.
 For example:

 ```twig
 {{ dateOrdered|date('Y') }}-{{ id }}